AFFORDABLE HOUSING INCENTIVE PROGRAM

 1.

-Davie Police, Fire Department employee or general employees of the Town of Davie.
+Davie Police, Fire Department employees, or general employees of the Town of Davie meeting program income limits.

 2.